Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Can I live and work freely with this residency in Serbia?

-Property-based temporary residence in Serbia gives you the right to live in the country, but working rights are handled separately and are not automatically included.
+A property-based temporary residence permit in Serbia gives you the full right to live in the country, but the right to work is a separate matter and should not be taken for granted.

 Can I travel in and out easily with residency in Serbia?